All Episodes

 I don't want to deal with it.

-I I I I want to live in my cocoon, my warm little cocoon.
+I want to live in my cocoon, my warm little cocoon.

 Don't hit me with these.

-I don't want I don't even want to confront it, and that's where they are.
+I don't even want to confront it.

-Well, this year was certainly a central an a very interesting election year for us as we're kind of uh out flapping in the breeze with our family, so it made for a very interesting Thanksgiving.
+Well, this year was certainly a very interesting election year for us as we're kind of out flapping in the breeze with our family.

-Um What are you one of the few conservatives in your family?
+What, are you one of the few conservatives in your family?

-Well, my husband comes from one of the union backed democratic families in Pennsylvania, and his father worked for a very uh large company and union and all that.
+And his father worked for a very large company and union and all that.

 You and your husband, how long have you been married?

-We've been married for eleven years now.
+We've been married for 11 years now.

-You know, just what I I want to say in the last five years, I guess I kind of finally rubbed off on him and he started, you know, he started actually now he has more than I do.
+You know, just what I want to say in the last five years, I guess I kind of finally rubbed off on him.

 So the divide is not nearly as wide as it has been.

-Uh and but it's the rest of the family.
+But it's the rest of the family.

-So what are you doing for Christmas?
+So, what are you doing for Christmas?

-I got 30 seconds left here.
+I got 30 seconds left.

 What are you doing for Christmas?

-You ought to why are you people so irritable?
+Why are you people so irritable?

 Why are you so why do you want to get so mad at me?